Discover the many ways to save on Biltmore tickets!

 Discover Biltmore’s rare and beautiful objets d’art—furnishings, paintings, tapestries, and more.

-“Planting for spring in the Walled Garden begins months before you see the results.
-One reason we get continuous color is because we plant several varieties of up to six bulbs per hole!“
+But preparation for the vibrant showcase actually begins long before warmer weather arrives!
+In fact, planting for spring in the Walled Garden begins months before you see the results.
+One reason we get continuous color is that we plant several varieties of up to six bulbs per hole!

-In honor of this seasonal celebration, let’s take a look at the history of tulips in Biltmore’s Walled Garden.
+Let’s take a look at the history of tulips in Biltmore’s Walled Garden.

 Landscape architect Frederick Law Olmsted originally envisioned the Walled Garden as a multipurpose space, providing fine fruits and vegetables as well as fresh flowers for Biltmore House.
 The design was inspired by English kitchen gardens, which were often walled to protect them from wind and wild animals.